 Morgan Stanley Financial Advisor Lori Sackler looks at how the Millennial generation is becoming a driving force of impact investing in the current investment world.

-I recently completed a course of study to receive a special designation at the Firm that will reflect my knowledge of family wealth management.
+I recently completed a course of study to receive a special designation at the firm, Family Wealth Director.
 During an intense six months, I diligently studied the complicated world of highly affluent families and the complex personal and financial challenges they face.
 One issue that is of considerable concern is successfully transmitting family values to a younger generation and integrating the next generation into the wealth strategy and goals of the family.

 Women are two times more likely than male investors to desire to invest in companies that generate positive environmental and social impact, according to one Morgan Stanley study.
-Together, these two demographics, millennials and women, represent a large percentage of the current population seeking investments that align their personal values with their investment strategies, combining doing good with doing well financially, and they are influencing the way other members of the family invest and deliver on their philanthropic goals.
-Although research shows that 54% of people believe that there is a tradeoff between sustainable investing and financial returns, this belief is a myth and many millennials understand this.
+Together, these two demographics, millennials and women, represent a large percentage of the current population seeking investments that align their personal values with their investment strategies, and they are influencing the way other members of the family invest and deliver on their philanthropic goals.
+Although research shows that 54%2of people believe that there is a tradeoff between sustainable investing and financial returns, this belief is a myth and many millennials understand this.

-They can educate the “elders” on the different types, whether it be thematic investing, focusing on themes such as sustainable water, low carbon, clean energy, women, etc. or values based investing, seeking to restrict exposure to specific objectionable industries and companies or ESG integration, choosing investments based on the environment, social and governance criteria, it is an opportunity to engage in my favorite topic, the "the Money talk."
+They can educate the “elders” on the different types, whether it be thematic investing, focusing on themes such as sustainable water, low carbon, clean energy, women, etc. or values based investing, seeking to restrict exposure to specific objectionable industries and companies or environmental, social and governance (ESG) integration, choosing investments based on the environment, social and governance criteria, it is an opportunity to engage in my favorite topic, the "the Money talk."